opensyria/blockchain/docs/GETTING_STARTED.md

 ---

-## What is Open Syria?
+## What is OpenSyria?

-Open Syria is a **sovereign blockchain** built specifically for Syria and the Syrian diaspora.
+OpenSyria is a **sovereign blockchain** built specifically for Syria and the Syrian diaspora.
 It's designed to:

 - 🏛️ **Preserve Syrian Culture**: Tokenize and protect 5,000+ years of heritage
 - 💰 **Power the Digital Lira**: A decentralized Syrian digital currency